willsheppard/prevent-keyless-car-theft/README.md

 ([source](https://www.ftypeforums.co.uk/viewtopic.php?t=2226), [source](https://www.jaginfo.org/threads/how-to-disable-keyless-entry.98122/), [source](https://www.fpaceforums.co.uk/threads/turning-off-keyless-entry.3612/))

+### Kia

+- Unknown

+### Lexus

+[Temporary]
+- Press lock button and keep it pressed
+- At the same time, press unlock button twice
+- After 1 second, the light on the key fob will flash an extra time

 ### Mazda

 - Unknown

+### Mercedes

+[Temporary]
+- Lock car as usual
+- Press lock button again twice quickly

 ### Mini

 - Unknown

 ### MG

 - Unknown

+### Nissan

+[Permanent] (Qashqai)
+- Settings -> vehicle -> locking
+- Change the i-key setting to "off"

+[Automatic]
+- Latest key fobs turn off after a period of inactivity (J12 onwards?)

+Feature is called "i-key" (intelligent key).

+### Peugeot

+- Unknown

+### Porsche

+[Temporary]
+- Press lock button and keep it pressed.
+- At the same time, press the unlock button within 1 second
+- Keep both buttons pressed until the indicator light on the vehicle key lights up continuously

+### Range Rover

+[Temporary]
+- With the key inside car and door open,
+- Press headlight button 3 times, then unlock button
+- Then just lock car with fob as normal

+### Škoda

+- Unknown

 ### Subaru

 - Unknown

+### Tesla

+[Temporary]
+- Press the "lock" button once (to be confirmed)

+[Permanent]
+- To disable keyless entry completely (Model S):
+  - Go to the Settings tab on the center touchscreen
+  - Then to the Doors & Locks menu
+  - Switch 'Passive Entry' OFF (must press brake pedal)

+### Toyota

+[Temporary]
+- Press lock button and keep it pressed
+- At the same time, press unlock button twice (Tacoma)

+### Vauxhall

+- Unknown

+### Volkswagen

+[Temporary]
+- Lock the car with the key fob
+- then press the little indented area on the door handle
+- keyless entry is now disabled until you unlock the car again (T-roc 7 onwards?)

+[Automatic]
+- Key fob goes to sleep after 15 minutes inactivity (T-Cross)

+Note: VW keyless entry feature is called "KESSY"

 ### Other cars